-As of March 31, 2019, the Company is in compliance with the Loan Agreement covenants.
+As of June 30, 2019, the Company was in compliance with the Loan Agreement covenants.

 In connection with the Loan Agreement, the Company incurred \$8.2 million of costs (including interest on amounts held in the escrow account between September 30, 2016 and November 15, 2016).
 Furthermore, an additional \$4.0 million will become payable when principal of the Term Loan is repaid.
 As part of the Company's entry into the Loan Agreement, the Company issued the Warrant (see Note 7) with a fair market value of \$5.8 million.
 The fair value of the Warrant, as well as costs related to the Term Loan issuance, were recorded as deductions to the Term Loan balance on the Balance Sheet.
 These amounts are being amortized on a straight-line basis over the life of the related Term Loan.
 The Company compared the amortization under the effective interest method with the straight-line basis and determined the results were not materially different.
 The \$4.0 million that will be paid when principal is repaid is being accreted to the Term Loan balance.
-As of March 31, 2019, the Term Loan balance is \$76.7 million.